mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

         - Need to decompress after receiving
         - Double compression if dynamic compression is used

+#### Bundle content
+Each attachment bundle will consist of a collection's full set of attachments and associated records.
+ - {attachmentId}.meta.json - The record in JSON format.
+ - {attachmentId} - The binary attachment data.

 ### Client Implementation
 This ADR mostly covers the server parts, since the client implementation to fetch and leverage bundling does not have many different possible approaches.